awsdocs/amazon-connect-admin-guide/doc_source/transfer.md

 **Important**
 To successfully complete the call transfer to another queue, you must include a block after the **Transfer to queue** block and connect the **Success** branch to it\.
 For example, use an **End flow / Resume** block to end the contact flow\.
 The flow does not end until the call is picked up by an agent\.

-## Transfer Calls Directly to a Specific Agent<a name="transfer-to-agent"></a>
+## Transfer Contacts Directly to a Specific Agent<a name="transfer-to-agent"></a>

-With agent queues, you can route calls directly to a specific agent\.
-This can allow you to provide a consistent customer experience for your customers by letting you route calls directly to the agent the customer last interacted with if that agent is available\.
+With agent queues, you can route contacts directly to a specific agent\.
+This allows you to provide a consistent customer experience for your customers by letting you route contacts directly to the agent the customer last interacted with if that agent is available\.

 In each block that supports transferring the contact to a queue, such as the **Transfer to queue** block, there is a **By agent** radio button under **Queue** \(or **Queue to check \(optional\)** or **By queue** depending on the block\)\.
 When you select **By agent**, a drop\-down list that includes all of the users in your instance is displayed\.
 When you select a user name, the contact is transferred to the queue for that user\.

 Contact flow blocks in which you can specify a queue include: **Set working queue**, **Get queue metrics**, **Check queue status**, **Check staffing**, and **Transfer to queue** when used in a customer queue flow\.

 **Note**
-A queue is created for all users in your Amazon Connect instance, but only users assigned permissions to use the Contact Control Panel \(CCP\) can use the CCP to receive calls\.
+A queue is created for all users in your Amazon Connect instance, but only users who are assigned permissions to use the Contact Control Panel \(CCP\) can use the CCP to receive contacts\.
 The Agent and Admin security profiles are the only default security profiles that include permissions to use the CCP\.
-If you route a call to a user that cannot access the CCP, the contact can never be answered\.
+If you route a contact to someone who doesn't have these permissions, the contact can never be handled\.

-**To route a call directly to a specific agent**
+**To route a contact directly to a specific agent**

 1. In Amazon Connect, choose **Routing**, **Contact flows**\.